 This set routinely sells for between $30 and $40!
 The most I have spent on a set of shakers is around $50.
 What do $50 sets of collectible salt and pepper shakers look like?
 I’ll show you mine (all of which I found in locked cases at the Des Moines Brass Armadillo).
 The first pricey set I bought were these devil ladies: .

 This set is pretty rare.
 I just checked and see that there are none listed on Ebay or Etsy right now.
 Pin-up stuff is always highly collectible and so is anything “spooky” or Halloween related or creepy, like these guys:

 The really expensive ones of these say “I’m Poison” instead of “I’m Salt” and “I’m Pepper.”

 My absolute favorite set, though, is part of the explosion of John F. Kennedy merchandise after his assassination.
 Most presidential sets are pretty subdued, but this one, oh man:

 Yeah, that’s a little JFK as a shaker sitting on a rocking chair, that is also a shaker.
 I had been looking for these for years!
 They were my Holy Grail of collecting so now I have to find a new one!

-It’s kind of impossible to write a completely thorough blog on Salt and Pepper Shakers.
+It’s kind of impossible to write a completely thorough blog on collectible salt and pepper shakers.
 There will always be something left out because each day is an opportunity to find something you’ve never seen before.
 I’ll leave you then, with a gallery of some of the standout vintage salt and pepper shaker sets in the Des Moines store right now.
 Maybe the collecting bug will bite you too!